chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_secconfig.md

 API Portal forces a Joomla! administrator password change on first login.

-## Nodemanager and group passphrase policy
+## Node Manager and API Gateway group passphrase policy

-You can configure the following rules for nodemanager and group passphrases for API Gateway administrators:
+API Server Administrators can configure the following rules for Node Manager and API Gateway group passphrases:

 * Restrictions on using account user name in passphrase.
 * Restrictions on passphrase length.